 There's lots of interest in the photograph above, just a typical lunch not unlike that we enjoy every day.
 Enjoying nine coloured foods per day, research shows decreases all cause of death by 35 percent.
 That's massive.

 In particular, notice the sourdough bread that I make several times a week.
-What's really interesting about it is the bacterium lactobacillus in the sourdough breaks down the stubborn amino acid proline that gives folk so much trouble with gluten.
-It's so much more digestible, and even folk with Celiac disease are finding they can eat it.
+What's really interesting about it is the bacterium lactobacillus in the sourdough breaks down the short chains with the amino acid proline that is so stubborn to complete digestion; that's what gives so many folk trouble with gluten.

 Cloves are richly endowed with herbs eugenol oil too which is why, for centuries the treatment of toothache was a clove squished into the offending cavity.
 Add them regularly to your cooking.
 The wife just yesterday added a couple cloves to her pickled beets recipe.